-- A movie that is shorter than five seconds cannot be edited. - Editing of movies recorded with a different type of camera is not supported. - You will not be able to edit a movie if the amount of remaining memory capacity is less than the size of the movie file you want to edit.
-If there is not enough memory available, delete files you no longer need to free up more. - You also can start a movie editing operation while the movie you want to edit is playing back.
+- · A movie that is shorter than five seconds cannot be edited. - Editing of movies recorded with a different type of camera is not supported. - You will not be able to edit a movie if the amount of remaining memory capacity is less than the size of the movie file you want to edit.
+If there is not enough memory available, delete files you no longer need to free up more. - Splitting of a movie into two movies and splicing of two different movies into a single movie are not supported. - You also can start a movie editing operation while the movie you want to edit is playing back.
 When playback reaches a frame where you want a cut point to be, press [SET] to pause playback.
 Next, press [▼] to display the menu of editing options.
 Perform editing using the same procedures as described above.